- About Us

 One of the top renewable energy priorities of the Center for Climate Protection has been the creation of Sonoma Clean Power, a new power provider focusing on local renewable energy sources.
 The program has been established in Sonoma County and six of its cities and launched in May 2014.

-Sonoma Clean Power on the agenda at Rohnert Park City Council November 25.
-Rohnert Park residents please attend and urge your city council members to vote YES!
+Sonoma Clean Power on the agenda at Petaluma City Council December 15.
+Petaluma residents please attend and urge your city council members to vote YES!
+For more information>

 The Center for Climate Protection invites you to join the growing conversation about local energy resource development enabled by Sonoma Clean Power.
 “Planning Concepts” describes our vision, approach, ideas, and several potential programs that Sonoma Clean Power might initiate to advance a local clean energy economy.
 It is a living document that we expect to revise over time.
 Our intent is to help develop and implement the best ideas so that Sonoma Clean Power fulfills the vision and inspires communities around the country.
 We hope you find “Planning Concepts” helpful as you consider your own energy needs and evaluate the many opportunities presented by Sonoma Clean Power.
 We welcome your comments, questions, and suggestions.
 SCP Local Resource Planning Concepts – Jan 17